lannonbr/esm-checker/readme.md

 # ESM Checker

-A Rust tool to check what popular node projects are using [ESM](https://nodejs.org/api/esm.html) for package their code.
+A toolset to check what popular node projects are using [ESM](https://nodejs.org/api/esm.html) for package their code.

 ## Requisites